Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/skill_hedging/pre_B.md

 ## Practice:

-Try re-writing these statements using any of the hedging strategies above:
+Try re-writing these statements using any of the hedging strategies above.

+(You may continue after you have responded to all practice items.)

 ---